industrial-data-space/trusted-connector-documentation/docs/_docs/overview.md

 to limit the way data can be accessed or to enforce specific actions to be carried out.

 Data that is marked private can be hindered from leaving a Connector.
 It is also possible to enforce data undergoing anonymization provided by a dedicated service before being accessed from the outside.
 An example for an obligation is a logging event were every access to a data item leads to an entry in the audit log.
 The policies are transmitted along with the data with the IDS Communication Protocol (IDSCP).

+For more information, see the the [dedicated section on Usage Control](../../docs/usage_control)

 <span style="height:30px;display:block;"></span>